 English learner progress and attainment of proficiency in English

-Other accountability index indicators that we are considering include:
+Additional accountability indicators that we include are:

-Student engagement (e.g., attendance, chronic absenteeism)
+Chronic absenteeism

 Dropout rates

+Extended engagement rates

-Successful completion of broad and challenging coursework
+Completion of broad and challenging coursework

-Ninth grade success

-These measures would be aggregated into an overall school performance index.
-Per the federal law, the core measures outlined above would be given much greater weight in the calculation than the additional measures.
-For certain measures, we may begin by including them in enhanced reporting on our school and district report cards to encourage state and local conversations about programmatic and/or policy changes, such as expanding course offerings and ensuring a well-rounded curriculum including arts, physical education, and service learning.
+These indicators are aggregated into two overall components used to measure school performance: a normative component (percentile), indicating how the school performs across all indicators compared to other schools, and a criterion-referenced component, indicating how the school performs across all indicators relative to annual targets set by the state.
+Per the federal law, the core indicators outlined above are given much greater weight in the calculation than the additional indicators.
+Together, the normative and criterion-referenced components are used to classify schools and districts into accountability categories.

-The accountability index would be used as the first step for classifying schools into performance levels.
-Each level would have an associated percentile range.
-But the system for designating performance levels would not be entirely relative.
-Every year, the state would also set out performance targets based on the measures in the index for each of the school performance levels that would encourage each school to continually improve.
-If a school met or exceeded those targets, it could attain that level even if its index would have otherwise placed it lower.
-In this way, the expectations for performance are clear and known ahead of time for all schools, and performance level designations do not depend solely on the performance of other schools.

-Per the requirements of the federal law, the lowest performing 5 percent of schools and high schools with four-year graduation rates below 67 percent will be identified for comprehensive support and improvement.
-Schools above the bottom 5 percent overall but that have very low-performing subgroups will be identified for targeted support and improvement.
-These schools, along with schools nearing those categories, will implement a turnaround plan to improve student performance and will be eligible for a wide variety of supports and services aligned to our evidence-based practices for school turnaround, as described above.
-Under our plan, a district’s accountability level would be determined by the overall performance of its students rather than the level of its lowest performing school as it is currently.
+Per the requirements of the federal law, the lowest performing 5 percent of Title I schools and high schools with four-year graduation rates below 66.7 percent are identified as comprehensive support and improvement (CSI) schools.
+Schools above the bottom 5 percent overall but that have consistently low-performing student groups are identified as targeted support and improvement (TSI) schools.
+A subset of the TSI schools, those that have student groups demonstrating performance below that of the 5th percentile Title I school, are identified as additional targeted support and improvement (ATSI) schools.
+These schools must implement a plan to improve student performance and are eligible for a wide variety of supports and services aligned to our evidence-based practices for school improvement, as described above.
+Under our plan, a district’s accountability determination is determined by the overall performance of its students.

-An important caveat to this section of our plan is that we do not currently have state data on several of the indicators we have proposed.
-Most notably, we are just beginning a new statewide assessment program in the 2016–17 school year and do not yet have data on student performance under the new assessment system.
-Until we have data and can conduct simulations for combining multiple indicators to generate the summary measures of school and district performance, we present this section as a conceptual framework for the accountability system we plan to launch at the end of the 2017–18 school year.
-The academic and other indicators that we generate at the close of the 2016–17 school year will serve as a baseline for the new system.

-As noted above, we will enhance our annual school and district report cards, making them more user-friendly and adding various measures of school and district performance beyond those included in the formal accountability system.
-Elements that we anticipate including in school and district report cards and profiles include:
+As noted above, we have enhanced our annual school and district report cards, making them more user-friendly and adding various measures of school and district performance beyond those included in the formal accountability system.
+Elements that we publish in school and district report cards and profiles include:

-Breadth of curriculum (e.g., access to courses beyond English language arts, mathematics, science, history and civics, such as the arts, physical education, computer science, and community service)
+Student attendance and discipline

+Access to arts coursework

+Access to digital literacy and computer science courses

+Grade nine course-passing

+MassCore completion

+College-going rates

 School-level financial allocations and expenditures